Family Meals Focus

 For a PDF of this newsletter, click here

-We are fortunate to have the National School Lunch Program (NSLP), even though lunches aren’t as good tasting and filling nowadays due to low-fat, low-sodium, and yes, low-calorie policies.
-However, NSLP sees to it that children get fed nutritious meals.
+We are fortunate to have the National School Lunch Program (NSLP), although I acknowledge that you may have your reservations.
+I regret the low-fat, low-sodium, and yes, low-calorie policies because lunches aren’t as good tasting as in the past, and the children who need them the most aren’t as likely to get enough to eat.
+However, NSLP sees to it that children get nutritious meals.
 Most schools currently offer free meals to all students, including breakfast and lunches, and some even provide evening meals.
-In spite of its shortcomings, we need NSLP and it does a lot of good, so let’s consider what we each can do in order to nurture our children with school meals.
+We need NSLP and it does a lot of good, so let’s consider what we each can do in order to nurture our children with school meals.

 School lunch supports you in providing for your child